-14.2 The home will ensure that all medication is safely secured and monitored in line with regulations, policy and procedure.
+15.2 The home will ensure that all medication is safely secured and monitored in line with regulations, policy and procedure.

-BEHAVIOURAL MANAGEMENT
+BEHAVIOURAL SUPPORT

-15.1 All behaviour has a function and is a communication that should be respected as such.
+16.1 All behaviour has a function and is a communication that should be respected as such.
 Young people need adults who can be thoughtful about their presented behaviours and promote a level of understanding together with a discussion of the impact their behaviour has on themselves and others, whilst working within an environment with clear boundaries and expectations.
 We offer an environment that allows new behaviour patterns to emerge, to rehearse and reinforce positive constructive behaviour.

-15.2 At Bryn Tirion Hall we believe that positive attitudes and behaviours are developed through the use of understanding and appropriate responses, in the form of rewards, praise and encouragement and the recognition of good behaviour.
-We ensure that all the young people and the adults who care for them are involved as to what constitutes appropriate behaviour and how we as a group should respond to incidents of poor behaviour.
+16.2 At Bryn Tirion Hall we believe that positive attitudes and behaviours are developed through the use of understanding and appropriate responses, in the form of rewards, praise and encouragement and the recognition of good behaviour.
+We ensure that all the young people and the adults who care for them are involved as to what constitutes appropriate behaviour and how we as a group should respond to incidents of concerning behaviour.

-15.3 An effective rewards system is an important tool in supporting young people to develop appropriate behaviour patterns.
+16.3 An effective rewards system is an important tool in supporting young people to develop appropriate behaviour patterns.
 At Bryn Tirion Hall we have a number of different rewards that are used to praise and celebrate good work, effort and positive behaviours.
-We have also implemented a 'Positive Rewards Book', which is a method of monitoring exceptional behaviour and rewarding it immediately and on Ty Powys, we have a developed a 'Kindness Tree', as a visual aid to promote positive peer relationships and reward acts of kindness.
-Sanctions are applied in a consistent fashion and records are kept of all sanctions implemented.
+We have also implemented a 'Positive Rewards Book', which is a method of monitoring exceptional behaviour and rewarding it immediately.
+Natural / logical consequences are applied in a consistent fashion and records are kept of all consequences implemented.

-15.4 In order to maintain a safe living environment, we recognise that there may be times when the use of physical intervention is necessary in order to keep staff, young people and others safe and free from harm.
-All members of staff are trained in the safe use of PRICE (Protecting Rights In a Caring Environment) approved techniques.
-The organisation has two of its own, fully qualified PRICE instructors, (accredited by BILD) who deliver extensive training at point of induction and refresher training to all staff annually.
-A significant part of the training is focused on the de-escalation / diffusion of incidents and the law in relation to physical intervention.
+16.4 In order to maintain a safe living environment, we recognise that there may be times when the use of physical intervention is necessary in order to keep staff, young people and others safe and free from harm.
+All members of staff are trained in +ProActive Approaches, which is Attachment & Trauma informed, behaviour support training for SEMH settings (Residential, Schools & Fostering).
+The organisation has six of its own, fully qualified +ProActive Approaches instructors, who deliver extensive training at point of induction and refresher training to all staff annually.
+A significant part of the training is focused on understanding attachment and trauma, how to re-attune and repair relationships with children following times of high stress and anxiety, de-escalation / diffusion of incidents and the law in relation to physical intervention.

-15.5 Use of Appropriate Sanctions
+16.5 Use of Appropriate Consequences

-Sanctions are used as part of a process, to promote a sense of reparation or restitution, the idea that mistakes can be repaired or 'made better'.
-The most significant sanction or consequence available to staff is our ability, within the context of a strong and meaningful relationship, to express our disapproval of unwanted behaviours and attitudes.
-However, given the trauma and attachment histories of young people in our care and their need to test out relationships and boundaries as part of their adolescent development, we expect that there will be occasions where more tangible sanctions and consequences are needed to reinforce appropriate behaviour and personal responsibility.
-When this is the case, the sanction must be appropriate to the young person and their level of understanding and where possible form a part of their individual behaviour support plan.
-A full list of the homes approved and non-approved sanctions are documented within the behaviour management policy.
+Consequences are used as part of a process, to promote a sense of reparation or restitution, the idea that mistakes can be repaired or 'made better'.
+The most significant consequence available to staff is our ability, within the context of a strong and meaningful relationship, to express our concern of unsafe behaviours.
+However, given the trauma and attachment histories of young people in our care and their need to test out relationships and boundaries as part of their adolescent development, we expect that there will be occasions where more tangible consequences are needed to reinforce appropriate behaviour and personal responsibility.
+When this is the case, the consequence must be appropriate to the young people and their level of understanding and where possible form a part of their individual support plan.
+A full list of the homes approved and non-approved consequences are documented within the behaviour support policy.

-15.6 Use of Physical Intervention
+16.6 Use of Physical Intervention